CasperLabs/stests/docs/commands.md

 - `stests-wg-X --net Y`

-- X = generator ID
-- Y = network-ID, e.g. nctl1
+- X = generator ID, Y = network-ID, e.g. nctl1

 For **some** workload generators the following set of **default** parameters are defineable: